tholonia/tholonia.github.io/NOTES.md

 # UTILS

-to change FM `date:` field in MD files to match the filename date usign the `-o` flag.  `-i` flag to change filename to FM date.
+to change FM `date:` field in MD files to match the filename date using the `-o` flag.  `-i` flag to change filename to FM date.
 Filename dates MUST be YYYY-MM-DD_"
 ```
 ls *.md |awk '{print "~/sites/tholonia/chirpy2/syncdatefile.py -f "$1" -o"}'|sh
 ```